 The easiest way to make homemade popsicles is to freeze juice or yogurt, but you can use whatever recipe you’d like.
 Fill clean, plugged K-Cups, and place a craft stick in the cup (you may want to cut sticks in half so they aren’t so long), using tape to center the stick.
 Place filled cups on a baking sheet and freeze.

-4. Let kids use them to build things.
+8. Let kids use K-cups to build things.

 Kids can even use them as “bowling pins” and use a marble or bouncy ball as a bowling ball.

-7. Cover them in fabric or tissue paper to make tiny, decorative planters.
+9. Cover K-cups in fabric or tissue paper to make decorative planters.